October 08, 2023

 Chauncey’s captain quickly set to work to both get his crew ashore and aid those aboard Young.
 Lines were quickly put across the 25-yard gap to the rocks, and two liferafts were used to ferry the crew ashore.
 Chauncey was in a better position than some of the other ships, and despite the fact that she was the last ship to go aground, her men began to reach the top of the bluff not long after those from Delphy.
 A few remained aboard to launch the whaleboat, but before they could set off for the Young, a wave smashed it to pieces.
 The line would instead be carried by one of Young’s chiefs, who swam the distance between the two destroyers.
 A raft from Chauncey was used as a ferry, with men on each end hauling it back and forth, a total of 11 trips to evacuate the entire crew of the Young, who then had to be taken to shore and helped up the cliffs by the crews of Chauncey and Delphy, soon joined by the first of the railroad crews from San Luis Obispo.
 The same train had brought a pair of doctors from Lompoc, who joined the destroyers' Pharmacist Mates in aiding the wounded.

 As far as those ashore knew, five destroyers had run aground, and the crews of four had managed to reach safety, with the men trickling into the fires near the Section House.
 But they were unaware that two more ships had struck the rocks further offshore.
-We will pick up the story of their crews next week.
+We will pick up the story of their crews next time.

 Comments